Mealworm: Possible health risks

 Some evidence suggests that T. molitor may pose a health risk, as humans and animals can consume the eggs and larvae of the beetle with grain-based food.
 Although they are usually either digested or are excreted with feces, sometimes, they are able to survive and live in the alimentary tract.
 The first cases of T. molitor larvae in human organs date back to the 19th century, where their presence was observed in the gastrointestinal tract, including the stomach and intestines.
-There were other cases, such as a reported ulcer infestation of T. molitor in an AIDS patient and a concerned urinary canthariasis in a ten year old boy in Iran in 2019, which was the last reported human case of canthariasis caused by T. molitor.
+There were other cases, such as a reported ulcer infestation of T. molitor in an AIDS patient and a concerned urinary canthariasis in a ten-year-old boy in Iran in 2019, which was the last reported human case of canthariasis caused by T. molitor.
 However, there are very few reported cases of live larvae in animals, and there are no reports of gastrointestinal canthariasis in farm animals.

+A study analysing the results of patients in Poland for the presence of specific IgE antibodies to the mealworm was conducted prior to its widespread introduction as a food ingredient.
+Sensitisation to the mealworm was detected in 4.3% of the patients, with monosensitisation occurring rarely and affecting 0.7% of this group.
+It was determined that the presence of antibodies to the mealworm most often co-occurs with sensitization to other edible insects, such as the house cricket and the migratory locust, as well as to tropomyosins from shrimp and house dust mites.
+The primary or cross-sensitization may differ in different populations depending on the dietary habits or geographical zone.